 Whether this is a temporary situation or working from home becomes a regular thing, you may find you’ll have to rethink your budget to accommodate the changes to your lifestyle.
 And if you can sock away some extra money while you’re spending less on commuting, clothes, and other bills, it might be time to rethink the way you manage your savings, as well.

-With a SoFi Money® cash management account, for example, you can earn up to up to 3.00% APY on your savings and have access to a debit card and free ATM use within the Allpoint network.
+With a SoFi Checking and Savings® online bank account, for example, you can earn up to up to 3.00% APY on your savings and have access to a debit card and free ATM use within the Allpoint network.

 There are no account fees (subject to change), and you can use the free SoFi app to track your bills and be sure you’re getting the most you can from your hard-earned money.